StaffanKonstholm/5E/README.md

       * Hold person only requires a bonus action
       * Maximilian's earthen grasp affects up to 9 creatures instead of one
       * Catnap has a 1 minute duration normally and 1-hour duration in gritty realism mode.
 It also affects 5 targets.
-      * Telekinesis is now a 4th level spell  (and is now a bonus action)
+      * Telekinesis is now a 4th level spell, lasts until short rest and reaches 120 feet.
       * Hold monster is now a 4th level spell (and is now a bonus action)
       * Rope trick can now hold 8 large creatures or smaller